});

 Multi-Factor Authentication (MFA)

-MFA remains one of the most effective ways to stop credential theft.
-By requiring two or more forms of verification—such as a password, a secure device token, or biometric data—MFA drastically reduces the success rate of stolen credential attacks.
-Hardware-based keys (like YubiKeys) and app-based authenticators (like Duo or Google Authenticator) add an extra layer of resilience.
+MFA is one of the most effective ways to prevent unauthorised access.
+By requiring multiple forms of verification—such as a password plus a device or biometric check—it significantly reduces the success rate of credential-based attacks.

 Passwordless Authentication